cncf/presentations/README.md

 > What kind of talks are accepted vs. not accepted?

-For now we are concentrating on talks given at CNCF Events since those have already been accepted by the community.
-We don't want to do editorializing in this repo, if it's already been given at a CNCF event submit it.
+We are currently focusing on talks presented at CNCF Events, as these have already been vetted and accepted by the community.
+We aim to avoid editorializing in this repository.
+If your talk has been presented at a CNCF event, feel free to submit it.

 > Do the talks have to be focused on cloud native projects only or can they submit talks about other open source talks?